Community Counseling Clinics: A First-Timer’s Guide

 Due to their commitment to the principle of serving all clients in the local community regardless of their ability to pay, an agency’s idea of “low income” might differ from yours.

-One perk of community counseling agencies is that many also serve “underinsured” clients, which means that if you have an insurance plan that lacks or has subpar mental health insurance, you may qualify for the same discounted rate you’d be able to get even if you had no insurance.
+One perk of community counseling agencies is that many also serve “underinsured” clients, which means that if you have an insurance plan that lacks or has subpar mental health coverage, you may qualify for the same discounted rate you’d be able to get even if you had no insurance.

 When you go to a community counseling agency, don’t expect to start therapy right away.
 At many agencies, even if you meet eligibility criteria, you’ll be put on a waitlist for the next available therapy appointment.
 Waitlist times can range from days to weeks.
 At some underfunded public agencies, you might even be on a waitlist for months.